 The prices above may increase if you plan to use the images on your website, on tee shirts and mugs, or in ads.
 Read the fine print.

 Using Adobe InDesign and our book.
 You can do this yourself, and that is exactly why we wrote Book Design Made Simple!
 The cost associated with designing your own book with InDesign is Adobe’s subscription charge, which currently runs from $50+ per month.
 And the price of Book Design Made Simple, Second Edition ($59.95, but available for much less online).
-Click here to order the print book or here for the fixed layout epub, and here for the Kindle edition.
+Click here to order the print book, here for the fixed layout epub, and here for the Kindle edition.

 Using less expensive software.
 An alternative to InDesign is Affinity Publisher, which is available for a one-time purchase price of $49.99.
 You would most likely also need Affinity Photo ($49.99) if you have any images in your book or on your cover.
 These programs are supposed to be as good as the Adobe products, and we’ve purchased them ourselves but haven’t had a chance to try them yet.
 Photo has an official handbook ($49.99 plus shipping).
 Publisher has video tutorials but no handbook yet.
 If you’re already an experienced book designer, the Affinity products could be an ideal solution.

 Using a template.
 There are book design templates out there for the interior of your book.
 The best have been developed by a book designer, so check them out if this idea interests you.
 Prices: $59 (one-time use) or $119 (multiple uses).
 They work with various software applications, including InDesign and Word.

 You can find offers online for both free book interior templates and free cover design templates.
 But you generally get what you pay for.

 Hiring a designer.* If you’re convinced that design is simply not your thing, ask around at your regional publishing organization for references or to find designer members.
 The IBPA offers discounts through a few vendors, too.
 Once again, ALLi has a list of good designers.